oclaussen/chef-cookie-cutter/README.md

 ```

 #### Fancy properties
-**Note:** Requires Chef >= 12.5 (currently alpha)
+**Note:** Requires Chef >= 12.5.1

 Chef 12.5 introduces properties to easier define resources.
-The FancyProperty
+The `FancyProperty`
 acts as a replacement for the original Chef property with some additional
 features:

 * Allows passing `*args`, `**kwargs` and `&block` arguments to properties.
 Since
 only a single value can be assigned to an attribute, this will fail if no
 coercion is provided that handles the given arguments properly.
-* Adds new validation parameter `:coerce_class` takes a class name.
-The arguments
-given to the property will be passed to the constructor of the given class, and
-the value will be set to the resulting instance.
+This is option
+is automatically enabled when a `:coerce` or `:coerce_class` block with higher
+arity is given.
+It can be enforced by passing the `:allow_kwargs` parameter.
 * Adds new validation parameter `:collect`.
 If set to `true`, the property can
 be called multiple times on a resource, and all values will be collected in
 an array.
+* Adds new validation parameter `:coerce_class`, which takes a class name.
+The
+arguments given to the property will be passed to the constructor of the given
+class, and the value will be set to the resulting instance.
+* Adds new validation parameter `:coerce_resource`, which takes a resource
+identifier.
+The property will then take a name and block.
+A new resource will
+be built based on these, and assigned to the property value.
+* A `:coerce` parameter can be defined in addition to either `:coerce_class` or
+`:coerce_resource`.
+It will be called *after* the `:coerce_class` or
+`:coerce_resource` block and the object or resource instance is passed to the
+`:coerce` block.

 ##### Examples
 ```ruby